Good medical practice: a code of conduct for doctors in Australia

 Research involving animals is governed by legislation in states and territories and by guidelines issued by the National Health and Medical Research Council (NHMRC).30

 Being involved in the design, organisation, conduct or reporting of health research involving humans brings particular responsibilities for doctors.
 These responsibilities, drawn from the NHMRC guidelines, include:

 When you are involved in research that involves your patients, good medical practice includes:

-The Medical Board of Australia acknowledges the work of the Australian Medical Council (AMC) in developing this code.
-In 2010 it was adopted by the Medical Board of Australia after minor revisions to ensure it is consistent with the Health Practitioner Regulation National Law, as in force in each state and territory.
+The Medical Board of Australia acknowledges the work of the Australian Medical Council (AMC) and stakeholders in developing the original code.
+In 2010 it was adopted by the Medical Board of Australia after minor revisions to ensure it was consistent with the Health Practitioner Regulation National Law, as in force in each state and territory.

-In developing this code, the AMC considered and drew on both general and specific information about standards from codes of good medical practice issued by the then state and territory medical boards and the Australian Medical Association Code of ethics.
+In developing the original code, the AMC considered and drew on information about standards from codes of good medical practice issued by the then state and territory medical boards and the Australian Medical Association Code of ethics.
 The process was also informed by similar documents issued by the General Medical Council of the United Kingdom, the Medical Council of New Zealand, the National Alliance for Physician Competence in the United States and the Royal College of Physicians and Surgeons in Canada.
 In addition, sections of the code were informed by relevant guidelines issued by the National Health and Medical Research Council and by guidelines developed by specialist medical colleges in Australia and New Zealand.